Bleeding from your mouth, tongue, lips or tooth sockets may be caused by gum disease, dental treatment, dental surgery, or a dental injury.

 - Brush your teeth twice a day – once in the morning and once just before bedtime.

-Bleeding after dental treatment
+Bleeding after dental treatment or injury

 - Apply pressure over the area with a pad made from a clean, rolled up, cotton handkerchief or other clean cloth that has been slightly dampened with clean water.